evandromacedo/evandromacedo.com/posts/2019-12-15-ill-put-the-title-later.md

 ### Using `isCurrent` and `location.pathname`

-Out of the `isPartiallyCurrent` property, we also have the `isCurrent` which is true when we are on the exact route.
-We could use this one together with `location.pathname` to match both `/` and `/recipes/how-to-cook-chicken` routes:
+We also have the `isCurrent` property which is true when we are on the exact route.
+We could use this along with `location.pathname` to match both `/` and `/recipes/how-to-cook-chicken` routes:

 ```jsx
 // components/Nav/RecipesLink.js